slsa-framework/slsa/docs/spec/v1.1/levels.md

 All of [Build L2], plus:

+-   Software producer:
+    -   Run builds on a hosted build platform that meets Build L3 requirements.
+-   Build platform:
--   Build platform implements strong controls to:
+    -   Implement strong controls to:
         -   prevent runs from influencing one another, even within the same project.
         -   prevent secret material used to sign the provenance from being accessible to the user-defined build steps.

 <dt>Benefits<dd>